 § 1 Scope of Application

-(1) The present General Terms and Conditions of Business of Schneider Diamantwerkzeuge GmbH, represented by Managing Director Steffen Schneider and domiciled at Gottlieb-Daimler-Straße 18, 76703 Kraichtal-Münzesheim / Germany, apply to any order or inquiry received from an entrepreneur (hereinafter "Business Partner") in the sense of Section 14 of the German Civil Code (§ 14 BGB) through our website, by email, in writing or by telephone insofar as not modified by written agreement between the parties.
+(1) The present General Terms and Conditions of Business of Schneider Diamantwerkzeuge GmbH, represented by Managing Director Steffen Schneider and domiciled at Gottlieb-Daimler-Straße 18, 76703 Kraichtal-Münzesheim / Germany (hereinafter: Schneider Diamantwerkzeuge or we), apply to any order or inquiry received from an entrepreneur (hereinafter "Business Partner") in the sense of Section 14 of the German Civil Code (§ 14 BGB) through our website, by email, in writing or by telephone insofar as not modified by written agreement between the parties.
 Deviating or conflicting terms and conditions will not be recognized by us unless expressly agreed to in writing.

 (1) The presentation of our goods on our website or promotional materials does not constitute a binding offer.